Updated mac & cheese Egg evidence

 Nutri-Score grade A means good nutrition facts.
 NOVA Group 4 means it is ultra-processed.
 There are no artificial colors or dyes used.
 There are no artificial flavors in the blend.
 There are no added preservatives in the mix.
 This makes it cleaner than many other brands.
 The lack of dyes makes it safer to eat.
 Real cheese flavor means real cheese is used.
 No preservatives mean fewer chemicals in your food.
 This all points to a safe choice for you.

-Yes, Kraft mac & cheese is safe for egg allergy.
-The brand does not use any eggs at all.
-The factory has no egg risk on the label.
-People with egg allergy can eat this safely.
+The reviewed ingredient record does not list egg; individual suitability and cross-contact still require current manufacturer evidence.
+The reviewed ingredient record does not list egg.
+The stored record does not include an egg advisory; that is not proof of factory conditions.
+People with egg allergy should verify the current package and manufacturer guidance.
 Kids with egg allergy do very well with it.
 Those with bad allergies should still read each label.
 Kraft may change the mix from batch to batch.
 New batches might differ from old ones over time.
 Always check the label each time you buy.

 An egg allergy is not the same as celiac.
 Egg allergy means your body rejects egg protein.
 Your immune system attacks the egg protein cells.
 Celiac disease is a gut issue with gluten.
 Your gut cannot process wheat gluten at all.
 This mac & cheese does have gluten in it.
 So it is not safe for celiac disease.
-But it is fully safe for egg allergy.
+But it is not established as suitable for an individual egg allergy.
 Those with both issues should seek other brands.
 See also our spaghetti n5 for comparison.